Humantold | The Perspectives Approach

 The disease perspective

 The disease perspective can best be described as what the person has.
 It focuses on identifying the structural or functional, biological or physiological problems that underlie an individual’s symptoms.
 This perspective is in line with traditional biomedical models and diagnoses.
 For example, in the case of psychosis, excess dopaminergic activity is believed to be partially responsible for symptoms.
-In schizophrenia, dysregulation between communication pathways in the brain and inflammatory and genetic factors are known to be contributory.
+In schizophrenia, dysregulation between communication pathways in the brain and inflammatory and genetic factors is known to be contributory.
 In anorexia nervosa, anxiety can activate the dopamine food intake control circuitry, and weight loss itself can trigger neuroendocrine changes that decrease the desire to eat.
 These are biological aspects of a person’s body that contribute to the disease they have.
 Treatment from this perspective involves evaluating how best to treat the structural issues or biochemistry of the disease.
 This may include medication management, medical diagnostic testing, or the involvement of other medical specialists, if necessary.

 The dimensional perspective